Crimson Skies: High Road to Revenge: Storyline

 With the knowledge that the Red Skulls are working with Die Spinne, the Fortune Hunters proceed to Chicago, which is the Red Skulls' home base.
 When Nathan goes to confront Kahn, he and Betty are attacked.
 Betty is captured and Nathan escapes in a hijacked Red Skull plane.
 Nathan and the Fortune Hunters ally themselves with the DeCarlos, a Pirate gang battling Kahn for Chicago.
 After several clashes with the Skulls, Nathan rescues Betty and confronts Kahn (Keith Szarabajka) about his connection to Von Essen.
 Kahn reveals to Nathan that he had struck a deal with Die Spinne: in exchange for the titanium Die Spinne would help him destroy the DeCarlos, but Von Essen had gone back on their agreement, and begun using him to collect information.
 Kahn also discloses that Die Spinne is preparing to attack Chicago.
-Joining forces, the Fortune Hunters and Red Skulls successfully defeat Von Essen's invasion force.
+Joining forces, the Fortune Hunters and Red Skulls successfully defeat Von Essen's invasion force (spearheaded by an enormous zeppelin capable of "eating" other zeppelins by forcing them through an opening in its hull filled with various cutting and crushing implements).
 During the ensuing victory celebration, however, Maria betrays Nathan and steals the blueprints for Doc's wind turbine.

 The Fortune Hunters track Maria's movements southward to a "Lost City" in South America, which they identify as Von Essen's principal base of operations.
 Nathan infiltrates the base and there witnesses Maria and Von Essen have a falling out, following which Von Essen kills her.
 A firefight then ensues between Nathan and Von Essen, during which Von Essen reveals his plan to use the Starker Sturm —his completed wind turbine weapon—to force Chicago and eventually all of North America under his fascist rule.
 Von Essen activates hidden explosives causing the hide out to collapse.
 Nathan escapes but the Pandora is damaged by debris in the explosion and Von Essen escapes.
 After repairing the Pandora, Nathan and the Fortune Hunters return to Chicago and find it already besieged by Die Spinne.
 The Fortune Hunters and the Red Skulls once again join forces to stop the invasion.
 Von Essen then appears in the Starker Sturm, and begins to attack Chicago's vital commercial and governmental structures.
 Nathan destroys the war machines' power turbines causing it to explode, killing Von Essen in the ensuing explosion.
 As the game ends, Khan invites Nathan and the Fortune Hunters to a party to celebrate, saying he'll call ahead and tell them to put the drinks on ice.
 Remembering how the whole ordeal started, Nathan declines, saying that he is going to stay away from the gambling tables for a while.